project-a/project-a-jobs/Tech Lead Software Engineering.md

 * Strong C++ software architecture and development background (C++/Qt/QML)
 * Experience in technical leadership and management of software development teams
 * Experience in establishing and managing software development operations (CI/CD) and agile methodologies (Scrum)
-* Experience in 3D computer vision and medical software development are an advantage
+* Experience in 3D computer vision, SLAM and medical software development is an advantage
 * Fluency in English